longmaster/SevenWestMedia/README.md

 Due to time constraint unit tests are in complete

-I REALY APPREIATE you send feedback to my email ngokhanhlong@gmail.com .
+your feedback is highly appreciated. you can send feedback to my email ngokhanhlong@gmail.com .
 Your feedback is invaluable to me

 Thank You for reviewing the code.